bevyengine/bevy-website/content/learn/book/releasing-projects/profiling.md

 After running your app, you can open the captured profile file (`my_capture.tracy` in the example above) in the Tracy GUI application to see a timeline of the executed spans.

 Alternatively, directly run the tracy GUI and then run your application, for live capture.
 However, beware that running the live capture on the same machine will be a competing graphical application, which may impact results.
-Pre-recording the profile data through the CLI tool is recommended for more accurate traces.
+Prerecording the profile data through the CLI tool is recommended for more accurate traces.

 In any case, you'll see your trace in the GUI window: